datanav/docs/overview.rst

 ::

-  # Linux and OSX (it will be deactivated when you exit the shell session)
+  # Windows bash shell, Linux and OSX (it will be deactivated when you exit the shell session)
   source your-venv-folder/bin/activate

-On windows:
+On windows (in CMD or Powershell):

 ::